-Do all helmets meet these standards?
+Do all bicycle helmets for kids meet these safety standards?

 All helmets manufactured or imported for use after March 1999 must comply with a mandatory safety standard issued by the CPSC.